News Examples Documentation Download Buy Forum Contact

 Attribute Clamping

-in the given boundaries. clamping can be used in conjunction with mapping
+allow to clamp the attribute values in the given boundaries. clamping can be used

-to keep the attribute value in a desired range.
+in conjunction with mapping to keep the attribute value in a desired range.

 Clamping attributes take 2 numerical values in a format like "min|max"